akshay-joshi-25/Social-Media-Content-Insights-Analysis-of-CNN-BBC-Al-Jazeera-and-Reuters/README.md

 - *'Verdict', 'Guilty', 'Police'*, etc. were categorized as **Crime & Justice** posts.
 - The rest were categorized as **Other** posts.

-Upon implementing this methodology, I effectively segregated all Facebook posts of Al Jazeera, CNN, BBC News, and Reuters into 18 different categories.
+Upon implementing this methodology, I effectively categorized 80% all Facebook posts in the dataset.
+The remaining 20% posts which fell in the **Other** category were categorized manually by reviewing each Facebook post and understanding the context.

 You can access the Python code used for content categorization by clicking [here](https://github.com/akshay-joshi-25/Social-Media-Content-Insights-Analysis-of-CNN-BBC-Al-Jazeera-and-Reuters/blob/main/Categorization.ipynb)